josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 </CalloutPlusQuote>

-Second: _not being able to update plugins is a **massive** deal_.
+Second: _not being able to update plugins can be a **massive** deal_.
 You could very well be exposing your site to security vulnerabilities if plugins don't update (to say nothing of bugs).
 There are nonprofits, charities, government agencies, and public services that host on WP Engine, on top of countless businesses.
 All of those are just being thrown under the bus to serve one man's whims.

 (_Yes,_ it's possible to manually update plugins, but nobody's gonna do that.
 Certainly not the agencies and freelancers who oversee dozens or hundreds of sites on WP Engine.)